ariyanpaul/token/README.md

 ## Example Workflow

 1. Deploy the contract to the Ethereum blockchain.
-2. Use the `transfer` function to send tokens between addresses.
-3. The contract owner can use the `mintTokens` function to create new tokens for specific addresses.
+2. The contract owner can use the `mintTokens` function to create new tokens for specific addresses.
-4. The contract owner can use the `burnTokens` function to destroy tokens from an address's balance.
+3. The contract owner can use the `burnTokens` function to destroy tokens from an address's balance.

 ## Authors